moniquecardoso25/Google-Gen-AI-Leader/README.md

 Model peforms the expected task with **no prior knowledge or examples*** which is provided during prompting.
 Example:

-´´´Classify the text into positive or negative.
+- Classify the text into positive or negative.
-Text: She is a excellente teacher.
+  - Text: She is a excellente teacher.
 She's happy for it.
-Sentiment: Positive´´´
+  -  Sentiment: Positive

+## Few Shot

+Model peforms the expected task **with examples** in prompts input

+- Tweet: "I don't like my phone.": Sentiment: Negative
+- Tweet: "I love my day, he's great.": Sentiment: Positive
+- Tweet: "This is the link to the website": Sentiment: Neutral

+Input
+- Tweet: " This music is amazing".
+Sentiment: Positive
+Output: Positive

+## Prompt Chaining

+**Output of one LLM prompt is used as input for next prompt.**
+The context window of the prompt is too small to complete a single large or complex task.

+Complex Prompt
+- Google Cloud has a GenAI certification, which helps people to gain more knowledge in google tools about Generative AI.
+This certification is amazing for the professional resume.